Your Resource Hub for South Carolina’s Native Plants

 SCNPS NATIVE PLANT SALES

 One of the driving goals for the SCNPS is helping to make our native plants available to our communities.
 We’re seeing an increasing wide selection of native plants in commercial nurseries and our volunteer growers remain an important part of the network.
-Click on the links below for more information on when, where and how to buy native plants in and around South Carolina.
+Learn more about our plant sales.

-If you haven’t already, please subscribe on our SCNPS Website Homepage to our mailing list
+If you haven’t already, please subscribe to our mailing list.

 RARE & THREATENED NATIVES

 Among the many incredible native plants in our states habitats are some of the rarest in the world.
-Click on these below to read more about some of these:
+Some of these include:

 SC THREATENED/ENDANGERED PLANTS